wp-plugins/juna-it-poll/readme.txt

 2. Then go to Plugins page Add New > Upload Plugin.
 (Juna IT Poll)

-3. Click "Choose file" then select the - poll-wp zip file.
+3. Click "Choose file" then select the - poll wp zip file.
 (Juna IT Poll)

 4. Then Install and activate the plugin.(Juna IT Poll)